dmitriz/cpsfy/README.md

 as in [Fluture](https://github.com/fluture-js/Fluture) or Folktale's [`Data.Task`](https://github.com/folktale/data.task), or the last one, or anywhere inbetween.

-Similar to Promises, also for CPS functions, handling both exceptions and asynchronous errors can be managed the same way, if necessary.
+Similar to Promises, also for CPS functions, handling both exceptions and asynchronous errors can be managed the same uniform way.
 Or the multiple callbacks feature of CPS functions can be utilized to handle errors of different nature in different callbacks, such as for instance [Fun-Task does](https://github.com/rpominov/fun-task/blob/master/docs/exceptions.md).

-On the other hand, in comparison with Promises, the CPS functions allow for clean separation between exceptions such as bugs that need to be caught as early as possible, and the asynchronous errors that are expected and returned via the error callbacks calls.
+On the other hand, in contrast to Promises, the CPS functions allow for clean separation between exceptions such as bugs that need to be caught as early as possible, and asynchronous errors that are expected and returned via the error callbacks calls.
 The absence of similar feature for Promises attracted [considerable criticisms](https://medium.com/@avaq/broken-promises-2ae92780f33).